 - Invite the bishop to join the pastor in greeting the congregation following the worship.

-- The district superintendent is an extension of the office of the bishop.
-Your district superintendent and family member(s) should be provided all the courtesies and privileges of the bishop when he/she is invited to participate in worship or other events, in the absence of the bishop.
-When the bishop and district superintendent are present, the bishop is the Chief Pastor and the district superintendent is granted special recognition as an extension of the Office of the Bishop.
+- The conference superintendent is an extension of the office of the bishop.
+Your conference superintendent and family member(s) should be provided all the courtesies and privileges of the bishop when he/she is invited to participate in worship or other events, in the absence of the bishop.
+When the bishop and conference superintendent are present, the bishop is the Chief Pastor and the conference superintendent is granted special recognition as an extension of the Office of the Bishop.

-Bishop Trimble has several allergies.
+If a meal invitation is presented and the bishop has accepted, special arrangements need to take place.
+Bishop Julius C. Trimble has several allergies.
 If you are or your group will be providing a meal or refreshments, please make certain that you contact the bishop’s office for a list of these allergies.

 We’re in the process of migrating resources to our current site.
 With over 10,000 pages – it may take a little while for it to show up.
 In the meantime, you can still access the original site here.